Looking for the best places to visit in North Island New Zealand? You’ve landed in the right place!

 Taupo is a must-visit place in the North Island, with its gorgeous lake and laidback vibe there’s something for everyone.

-It’s the perfect place to come for a weekend away or even stay longer and explore all that Taupo and its surrounds have to offer.
+It’s the perfect place for a weekend away or you could stay longer and explore all that Taupo has to offer.

 Then of course you’ve got the beautiful lake.
 One of the best things to do in Taupo is to take a cruise on Lake Taupo, it’s the largest freshwater lake in New Zealand after all.